Nepal in a bind as US-China drone war reaches Everest

 “There is already a domestic consensus in Nepal that the United States’s geopolitical strategic interests in Nepal are primarily to use the country to advance America’s strategic goals against China,” he said.
 “Therefore, the so-called geopolitical complications largely originate from the US side, while China is only responding passively.”

-Nepalese foreign policy expert Vijaya Kant Karna fears the tech war on Everest may trigger geopolitical tensions in the Himalayas.
+Nepalese foreign policy expert Vijaya Kant Karna fears the tech war on the Everest may trigger geopolitical tensions in the Himalayas.
 He said the drone flight permission was given without analysing the pros and cons of the US-China tech war in Nepal.

 “What happens if they test and misuse the technology in sensitive areas like the trans-Himalayas region?” asked Karna, who heads the Centre for Social Innovation and Foreign Policy, a Nepalese think tank.